-Definition of Tonsil removal - what to ask your doctor :
+Tonsil removal - what to ask your doctor

-Your child may have throat infections and need tonsillectomy, surgery to take out the tonsils.
+Your child may have throat infections and need surgery to remove the tonsils (tonsillectomy).
 These glands are located at the back of the throat.
-Tonsillectomy may be done at the same time as adenoid removal, surgery to remove the adenoids.
-These glands are located above the tonsils, in the back of the nose.
+The tonsils and the adenoid glands can be removed at the same time.
+The adenoid glands are located above the tonsils, in the back of the nose.

 Questions to ask about having tonsillectomy:

 Why does my child need a tonsillectomy?

 Are there other treatments that can be tried?
 Is it safe not to get tonsils removed?

 Can my child still get strep throat and other throat infections after tonsillectomy?

 Where is the surgery done?
 How long does it take?

 What type of anesthesia will my child need?
 Will my child feel any pain?